FLAMEGPU/FLAMEGPU2/examples/python_boids_spatial3D_wrapped_native/README.md

 # Running the example

 Running the model requires the pyflamegpu module to be installed.
-Ensure that you have installed the prerequisites listed in the main README.md and that you have build FLAME GPU using the `BUILD_SWIG_PYTHON` CMake option.
+Ensure that you have installed the prerequisites listed in the main README.md and that you have build FLAME GPU using the `FLAMEGPU_BUILD_PYTHON` CMake option.
 This will build a virtual environment which you can activate before executing this script.
 E.g.

 `../../build/lib/Release/python/venv/Scripts/activate`